BAUHAUS STYLE FOR THE NEW SEASON AHEAD

 Similarly to the Bauhaus designers, Bert Frank creates modern pieces that are both functional and attractively simple in form.Each piece is designed and crafted in the UK.

-Find Bauhaus influencedwall murals (opens in new tab) and wallpaper (opens in new tab).
+Find Bauhaus influencedwall murals and wallpaper.

 Jacky Parker is a London-based freelance journalist and content creator, specialising in interiors, travel and food.
 From buying guides and real home case studies to shopping and news pages, she produces a wide range of features for national magazines and SEO content for websites